NucleusPowered/site-v1/docs/developers/api/messagetokens.md

 ## Introduction

-Nucleus exposes many methods to work with it's Text parser, including being able to use and create your own custom tokens.
+Nucleus exposes many methods to work with its Text parser, including being able to use and create your own custom tokens.
 In both cases, you will need to get the `NucleusMessageTokenService`, which is always available when Nucleus is installed.

 ## Obtaining the service